porterbmoody/balmingilead/content/posts/Ryan's Questions.md

 11 Behold, the days come … that I will send a famine in the land, not a famine of bread, nor a thirst for water, but of hearing the words of the Lord:
 12 And people shall wander from sea to sea, and from the north even to the east, they shall run to and fro to seek the word of the Lord, and shall not find it.

+So this is saying there was some period of time where people lacked the word of God sufficiently in their lives.

 Similarities between the Quran and Book of Mormon and the stories of Mohammed and Joseph Smith Revelation 22:18-19